-Name of Cand Name of Candidate
+Name of Teacher Candidate

 Last First Middle

-Maior: Advisor
+Major: Advisor

 To the Respondent: The Education Program at Cottey College appreciates your candid assessment of the candidate named above.
 Please rate the candidate on each characteristic in comparison to individuals who have had approximately the same amount of training and experience as the candidate.